fionyvan/data-science-conference-274/README.md

 3. Mental health visits at a hospital

 ## Presentation for the Data Science Conference
-Final project in GGR274 presented using Jupyter Notebook.
+Final project presented using Jupyter Notebook to a class of 100+ attendees.